Are you a game designer with a game you’re ready to pitch?

-Puzzling Pixel started as a mobile app, web development and mobile game company.
+Puzzling Pixel Games started as a mobile app, web development and mobile game company.
 We/I moved away from doing software development because the market has become too crowded; especially with people that are willing to work for peanuts.
 My drive has also changed.
 I have become more and more interested in publishing and art (I also do digital art and I will likely do the art for your game).

 I have been playing games in our hobby for over 10 years now and since 2010, I have been running the blog, Board Game Dialog (boardgamedialog.com) and sometimes a podcast.
 I also have an eBook in the Amazon store called, “Beyond Monopoly: A Beginner’s Guide to Modern Board Games.
 I also ran an online retail store for gaming so I have some experience in that aspect as well.

-If you can tell, the name Puzzling Pixel is more suited for electronic games.
+If you can tell, the name Puzzling Pixel Games is somewhat more suited for electronic games.
 That love for electronic games still lives within me however.
 I grew up on video games.
 I consider the golden age of video games to be the late 80’s into the early 90’s.
 I wish to capture some of that feeling in many of the games I’m looking to publish.
 I certainly am not restricting the company to only retro video game inspired games, but it will be a series of games.